 5. Remember to make eye contact

 Imagine conversing with someone who looks at everything but you.
 Making and maintaining eye contact is crucial for being a good listener.
-It demonstrates to your girlfriend or boyfriend that you are completely concentrated on the topic at hand.
-You don’t have to constantly look them in the eye to accomplish this; depending on the situation, a simple casual gaze will suffice.
-Making eye contact with the person speaking also sends a powerful message to the speaker that you are ready to listen.
+It demonstrates to your partner that you are completely focused on the topic at hand.
+You don’t have to constantly look them in the eye to accomplish this; an occasional, casual gaze will suffice.
+Making eye contact sends a powerful message to the speaker that you are ready to listen.

 6. Be mindful of subtle hints

 Why is it important to be a good listener?
 Because when you actually listen, you also learn to read between the lines.
 To be a good listener, one must pay attention to small details.
-Sometimes, you could be wondering why, following a pleasant talk with your partner, he or she becomes grumpy for no apparent reason.
+Sometimes, you may be left wondering why, following a seemingly pleasant talk with your partner, they become grumpy for no apparent reason.

 7. Show you are enthusiastic

-When learning how to be a good listener, keep in mind that your body language should match your intentions.
-It’s never a good idea to engage in conversation with someone who is visibly uninterested.
+When learning why it is important to be a good listener and how to be one, keep in mind that your body language should convey your intentions.
+No one wants to engage in conversation with someone who is visibly uninterested.
 You can’t just sit there and stare at your partner if you want to be a good listener; you have to show that you’re interested.